costquestassociates/cqazapi-pytools/README.md

 ```

 There are a few options when instantiating:
-`cqazapipytools(apikey, baseurl='https://api.costquest.com', cachepath=None)`
+`cqazapipytools(apikey, baseurl='https://api.costquest.com/', cachepath=None)`
 * Must provide a valid CostQuest API key.
 * Leave baseurl as default, typically.
 * `cachepath` defines the path to a cache file.
 Example being `cachepath='C:\Temp\cache.db'` on windows or `cachepath='~/cache.db'` on linux.
   * Will be created if the file does not exist, but the directory must pre-exist.
   * This means that requests will be saved in a local sqlite database to avoid making the same request again.
 This helps when designing a process so as to not continually make the same requests and use credits needlessly.
   * It's up to the user to manage the cache.
 Fabric data is stable within a vintage, so TTL can typically be long.
-  * If input data stays the same, the same requests will be made by pytools.
+  * If input data stays the same, PyTools will attempt to sort and make similar requests to increase cache hits.
 If the input data changes, there may be no cache hits.
 Single requests to `GET` endpoints are more likely to generate cache hits.
   * The cache can become very large.
 Consider having different cache files for different projects.
 Also consider using `clearCache()` or simply dropping the sqlite file when no longer needed.
-  * If `usecache=False` for the `apiaction()` or `bulkApiAction()` functions that particular request will skip caching, otherwise the global `usecache` setting will be used.
+  * If `usecache=False` for the `apiaction()` or `bulkApiAction()` functions that particular request or set of requests will skip caching, otherwise the global `usecache` setting will be used which is set to True when `cachepath` is provided.